workflows-sh/sample-command-tailscaled/README.md

 The business logic of the workflow.
 The [`index.js`](./index.js) script is executed by the Command when it is run.

 There is where connection to a Tailscale network is initiated using the `tailscale up` command, which connects to the socket created by the `tailscaled` daemon started by the `entrypoint.sh` script.

-## Creating Your Own Workflow

-Once you have this template initialized locally as a new Command workflow, you can modify the code in [index.js](./index.js) to define how the workflow should behave when it is run.